iot-home-control/system-backend/README.md

 - `SQLALCHEMY_DATABASE_URI = "driver://user:password@host/db"`
   defines the connection your database.
   See the [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/12/orm/tutorial.html#connecting) for information on what to use for your setup.
+  For PostgreSQL, with a database named `home-control` and Home Control running as the user `home-control`, you can use `SQLALCHEMY_DATABASE_URI = "postgresql:///home-control"`.
 - `SECRET_KEY = "notreallyasecret-pleasedontuse"`
   is the key used to sign the session cookie.
   For production, you want to set this to a random string.